Duncan-Ndegwa/Student-registration-status-checker/README.md

-# Student-registration-status-checker
+# Student Registration Status Checker

-## Project Purpose
+## Project Overview

-This project demonstrates how the same programming problem can be implemented in four different programming languages:
+This project demonstrates how the **same programming problem** can be implemented in four different programming languages:

 - Python
 - Java
 - JavaScript
 - C

-The program prompts the user for a student name and the number of registered units.
-If the number of units exceeds 7, the system indicates that overload approval is required.
-Otherwise, the registration is accepted.

-This project demonstrates the differences in syntax, structure, and programming style across languages while solving the same logical problem.
+The goal of the project is to compare how each language expresses the same logic while highlighting differences in **syntax, structure, and programming style**.

+The program simulates a simple **university course registration rule**.

+A student enters:
+- their **name**
+- the **number of registered units**

+The program then checks:

+- If the number of units is **greater than 7**, the program displays
+  **"Overload - Approval Required"**

+- Otherwise, the program displays
+  **"Registration Accepted"**

+Finally, the program prints a **summary** showing the student's name, registered units, and registration status.

+---

+# Project Structure

+The repository is organized so that **each programming language has its own folder**.

+Student-registration-status-checker
+│
+├── python
+│ └── registration_checker.py
+│
+├── java
+│ └── RegistrationChecker.java
+│
+├── javascript
+│ └── registrationChecker.js
+│
+├── c
+│ └── registration_checker.c
+│
+├── README.md
+└── comparison.md

+This structure makes the project easy to navigate and allows readers to quickly compare how the same program is written in different languages.

+---

+# Program Logic

+The logic used in each implementation follows these steps:

+1. Prompt the user to enter the **student name**
+2. Prompt the user to enter the **number of registered units**
+3. Check if the number of units is greater than **7**
+4. Display the appropriate registration message
+5. Print a **registration summary**

 ---

 ## How to Run Each Version